 And be sure to join us next November 19, 2017, when we celebrate 25 YEARS of fighting hunger!
 This is a remarkable milestone for our community Walk, as well as for the 6,200 people who have demonstrated thru walking our Walk a shared belief that hunger is not inevitable.
 There is enough for all.
 Together, our CROP Walkers are changing lives.
 These walkers are just like you, people who care enough to help the many impoverished families around the world and in our own neighborhood to experience a better tomorrow.
 Check this website for future fundraisers as we gear up for our next Walk, and see you on November 19, 2017!!
 It will be a grand celebration!

 Janet Smith, Walk Coordinator

 Raise Your Voice

 by K.C.
 Clifford

-CROP Hunger Walks support grassroots, hunger-fighting development efforts, meet emergency needs, and help address the root causes of poverty and powerlessness both within the United States and around the world.
+The Burke Walk is one of over 1,000 CROP Walks held each year as part of a nation-wide effort to raise money and awareness for hunger relief.
 Walkers and their sponsors help to provide food and water, as well as resources that empower people to meet their own needs ̶ from seeds and tools, to wells and water systems, to technical training and micro-enterprise loans.

-In addition, each local CROP Hunger Walk supports its own community by giving back 25 percent of the funds raised to local hunger-fighting programs.
+Each local CROP Hunger Walk also supports its own community by giving back 25 percent of the funds raised to local hunger-fighting programs.